carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

 First, Clang attempts to be ABI-compatible, meaning that Clang-compiled code should be able to link against MSVC-compiled code successfully.
-However, C++ ABIs are particular large and complicated, and Clang's support for MSVC's C++ ABI is a work in progress.
+However, C++ ABIs are particularly large and complicated, and Clang's support for MSVC's C++ ABI is a work in progress.
 If you don't require MSVC ABI compatibility or don't want to use Microsoft's C and C++ runtimes, the mingw32 toolchain might be a better fit for your project.